yssaya/nngs_uec/README.md

 ```
 ># adminmatch test1 test2 w 19 30 0
 ```
-RubyScript does not require a black or white setting; CgfGoban does.
+Ruby script does not require a black or white setting; CgfGoban does.

 # Restart game
 ```